 Fault is a form of liability.
 Typically this is the primary way in which your ability to make a public injury claim is determined.
 It is highly important in determining whether a person could expect to make a claim and be awarded compensation for doing so.
 In order for you to understand the role which fault can play in your claim, please read on through our guide.

 What is liability in personal injury claims?
 For personal injury claims, knowing who is at fault is extremely important when you first talk to a personal injury solicitor or a personal injury lawyer, they may ask you questions in order to help determine whether you were responsible for the accident in any way and who else could be at fault.
-If you are making a claim for an accident in public, not my fault, liability will be established at the beginning of the claims process.
+If you are making a claim for a non-fault accident in public, the party that is considered liable will be established at the beginning of the claims process.
 If someone or an organisation is deemed to be liable for you being injured in a public place, they are then at fault and you could be able to claim.

 An example of this could be being hurt due to negligent medical treatment.
 The person, a doctor or a nurse, who provided the medical care may be held liable for your suffering.
 Your legal team can then establish evidence so that they accept liability for the accident.
 In another instance, if you were injured because of the actions of another road user, they may be held liable under road traffic accident law.